Is it time to prepare your home for winter?

 When you prepare your home for winter, an often overlooked aspect is the land the property sits on.
 Winter comes with wind, and lots of it!
 This means patio furniture and tree branches can pose a threat to your home.
 Bring your furniture inside, or tie it down, and check the trees on your property.
 When the branches freeze, they risk snapping off in the wind and potentially falling onto your house, thus damaging it.

 Prepare your lawn for winter by trimming your trees and hedges, keeping the grass short, covering your gardens, and bringing your furniture and barbecue inside!

 Tend to your gutters

-Clogged gutters can cause snow and ice to pile on the roof and cause leaks if not attended to.
-Damage from ice in gutters and downspouts can even destroy your homes foundation.
+Clogged gutters can cause snow and ice to pile on the roof and cause leaks if not tended to.
+Damage from ice in gutters and downspouts can even destroy your home’s foundation.
 Before the first snowfall, ensure your gutters are clear of any fallen leaves and twigs to avoid this problem!
 If you don’t feel comfortable doing this yourself, you can always hire a professional.

 Inspect your roof

 Now that your yard and gutters are prepared for winter, it’s time to inspect your roof.
 You want to check for malformed or missing shingles, rust spots and growths of moss, lichen, etc. By doing this, you can avoid leaks, mold, and other structural damage.
 It’s important to fix any issues before the colder months to prevent further damage.

 Your windows are an extremely vulnerable aspect of your home.
 Moisture can seep through the cracks, freeze, and expand the caulking.
 This can lead to all sorts of damage if left unchecked, not to mention you’ll be heating the outside rather than the inside!
 You can prevent this problem yourself by following the dos and don’ts of caulking.